rozek/wat-pages/README.md

-# wat-pages
+# wat-pages #

-widget colllections for the WebApp Tinkerer
+widget collections for the WebApp Tinkerer